Schumer: Too many Americans are ‘leaping toward a virulent antisemitism’

-Senate Majority Leader Chuck Schumer (D-N.Y.) on Wednesday issued a stark warning about the rise in antisemitic hate that American Jews have faced since the massacre in Israel on Oct.
-7.
+Senate Majority Leader Chuck Schumer (D-N.Y.) on Wednesday issued a stark warning about the rise in antisemitic hate American Jews have faced since the Oct.
+7 massacre in Israel.

 In an op-ed in The New York Times, Schumer previewed his address scheduled for Wednesday morning, writing, “Today, too many Americans are exploiting arguments against Israel and leaping toward a virulent antisemitism.
 The normalization and intensifying of this rise in hate is the danger many Jewish people fear most.”